 Tips for travelling with incontinence

-Out and about on the holidays - Being prepared can increase your enjoyment
+Out and about on the holidays?
+Advance preparation tips to increase your enjoyment

-- Increase your "staying power" with Tranquility Booster Pads used with any disposable brief or undergarment to provide extra absorption.
+- Increase your "staying power" with Tranquility Booster Pads used with any disposable brief or underwear to provide extra absorption.

 - Carry your prescription medicines or products for constipation, vomiting or diarrhea and keep them in their original packaging.

-- Allow an extra supply of any incontinence supplies for unexpected delays.
+- Bring (or send ahead) extra incontinence supplies for unexpected delays.

 - Choose clothes in dark colours (to disguise any leakage) that are easy to remove and comfortable to wear (elastic waists, track pants or longer, loose-fitting tops).